Taksaka

-Taksaka (Kereta Api Taksaka; also known as the Golden Boy of KAI) is a passenger train with 2 class is executive and luxury class train that operated by PT Kereta Api Indonesia which runs between Gambir (GMR) and Yogyakarta (YK) via Purwokerto (PWT), this train is an inter-city rail.
-The train runs 3× daily (morning, noon, and night) around 512 kilometers (318 miles) in 6 hours 8 minutes with stops at Cirebon, Purwokerto, Kroya (night schedule only), and Kebumen (noon schedule only).
+The Taksaka train (Kereta Api Taksaka) is a passenger inter-city operated by PT Kereta Api Indonesia, launched on 19 September 1999.
+The train runs between Gambir (GMR) and Yogyakarta (YK) via Purwokerto (PWT).

+There are three daily trips (morning, noon, and night), travelling 512 kilometers (318 miles) in 6 hours 8 minutes with stops at Cirebon, Purwokerto, Kroya (night schedule only), and Kebumen (noon schedule only).
 Taksaka is the which as non-Argo from another named the "Argo" based from Mountain train with fastest travel from Jakarta Gambir to Yogyakarta.

-Taksaka was launched by Kereta Api Indonesia on 19 September 1999 because name of the Taksaka was inspired the Taksaka dragon.